 Leave all the guessing to your competitors.
 Sales and demand forecasting for fashion retailers is a matter of collecting data and building prediction models based on it.

-Retail business owners, product managers, and fashion merchants often turn to the latest machine learning techniques to predict sales, optimize operations, and increase revenue.
+Online business and eCommerce have become one of the covid-19 retail trends.
+Store owners, product managers, and fashion merchants often turn to the latest machine learning techniques and learn how to apply artificial intelligence in retail industry to predict sales, optimize operations, and increase revenue.
 But machine learning requires the right data.
 The good news is that today, there’s more than enough data available.
 Social media platforms, eCommerce platforms, and trackable supply chains all empower fashion brands to grasp the latest fashion trends and embrace people’s desires to find the next business opportunity.

 In this article, you’ll learn: